nimiq/tutorial/src/content/tutorial/6-gasless-transfers/6-optimized-fees/content.md

 When you have multiple candidates, this loop compares their fees and picks the cheapest valid option.

+Want more than “cheapest wins”?
+It is common to score relays on latency, historical success rate, or geographic proximity.
+The [OpenGSN Relay Operator checklist](https://docs.opengsn.org/relay/relay-operator.html) lists the metrics most teams monitor.

 ---

 ## Production Considerations